mre/endler.dev/content/2022/rust-allocs/index.md

 There are two ways to prevent allocations:

-- Use a data structure that doesn't allocate
+- Use data structures that don't allocate
-- Use a data structure that allocates but reuse it
+- Reuse existing allocations

 In this context, you will often hear the term "zero copy" or "zero allocation".
 It means that you don't allocate additional memory to perform a task.
-Instead, you reuse existing memory.

 ### Use a Data Structure That Doesn't Allocate